UP2006885/Euler/[5]ProblemFive/README.md

 What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?

 ### Solution

+The smallest positive number that is evenly divisible by by all numbers from 1-20 is: **232792560**